isomerpages/enterprisesg-rice/_licences/Application of Rice Licence.md

 7. Select the appropriate radio button
 8. Fill in Applicant's particulars, address
 9. Fill in Organisation Details
-10.
+10. Read the licencing coniditons and check the box if you agree with the **Licencing Conditions**
+11. Under "Licence Selection", select the licence you would like to apply and the type of rice.
+12. To be continue
-11. Retrieve and complete the application form from FormSG
+13. Retrieve and complete the application form from FormSG